 Remember at the beginning, I said there might be better (paid) ways to do this and it could take some work…

-Hacking Your Way to More Twitter Followers For Free
+Hacking Your Way to More Free Twitter Followers

 You don’t have to shell out money to automate your Twitter following.

-In fact, I just showed you how to get more Twitter followers for free.
+In fact, I just showed you how to get more free Twitter followers.